microbit-sam/microbit-docs/docs/ubit/MessageBus.md

 The `MicroBitMessageBus` records which events your program is interested in, and delivers those `MicroBitEvent`s to your program as they occur through a defined **event handler**.

-This is acheived through the `MicroBitMessageBus` `listen` function.
+This is achieved through the `MicroBitMessageBus` `listen` function.
 This lets you attach a callback to a function when a specified event (or events) occur.

 You can also control the queuing and threading model used for your callback function on a per event handler basis.